 Size and complexity

 Lines and symbols and text should be large enough that they can be easily interpreted at the operational viewing distance.
-In a navigation system this will be about 70 cm for route planning, but experience to date indicates that the viewing distance for important features during route monitoring may be several metres.
+In a navigation system this will be about 70 cm for voyage planning, but experience to date indicates that the viewing distance for important features during route monitoring may be several metres.

 Human factors experts quote a minimum requirement that symbols and characters subtend 20 arc minutes at the observer’s eye.
-(For example, a symbol viewed from 70 cm for route planning should be about 4mm in size, 1.5 times the size of a normal chart symbol.
+(For example, a symbol viewed from 70 cm for voyage planning should be about 4mm in size, 1.5 times the size of a normal chart symbol.
 Two times chart size is a good general rule.)
 Symbols and characters important for route monitoring may have to be significantly bigger.

 Enough "picture units" (pixels) must be used to draw small features and symbols clearly and allow viewers to distinguish similar symbols.
 For clear representation, symbols require a minimum number of screen units (pixels), depending on their complexity.
 For example, a simple chart symbol should extend about 4 mm for an ECDIS standard screen.

 Symbols should always be drawn with at least the same number of pixels as are required to draw the symbol at the size defined in the Portrayal Catalogue for the minimum resolution and minimum chart display area.

-EXAMPLE 1: The minimum height for a symbol is 4 mm and the pixel size for a display of minimum size and resolution (chart window size 270mm × 270mm; resolution 864 × 864 lines) is 270/864 = 0.3125 mm.
-The minimum height of the symbol in pixels is 13 (4 mm divided by 0.3125 mm, rounded up).

-EXAMPLE 2: The minimum height for a symbol is 4 mm and the pixel size for a display of minimum size and resolution is 0.26 mm.
-The minimum height in pixels of the symbol is 16 pixels (4 mm divided by 0.26 mm, rounded up).
+The minimum resolution is defined by IEC 61174 and/or IEC 62288

 Zooming

-When the display scale is enlarged by zooming in, it should be possible to hold symbol size constant.
+When the display scale is enlarged by zooming in, it may be possible to hold symbol size constant.
 The same applies to text.
 Symbol and text size should never be decreased when zooming out.

 Summary of principles for reproducing features and symbols